firepick1/gfilter/README.md

 pof.writeln("G0X0Y0Z1");
 </pre>

 The `outFilter` is simply the next filter in the pipeline.
-A common filter is OStreamFilter, which sends the output to an `ostream`.
+A common filter is OStreamSink, which sends the output to an `ostream`.
 In this example, we're sending the transformed GCode to `cout`:

 <pre>
 #include "gfilter.hpp"
 json_t *configJSON = ...; // JSON configuration for PointOffsetFilter
-OStreamFilter outFilter(cout);
+OStreamSink outFilter(cout);
 PointOffsetFilter pof(outFilter, configJSON);
 pof.writeln("G0X0Y0Z1");
 </pre>